 Architects have specialized training in the science and art of building design.
 Professional architects hold a bachelor’s degree in architecture and have completed a professional internship.
 They also need to pass the state licensing exam and maintain their qualifications or update their licensing depending on where they live and work.
 These professionals create building designs and blueprints by evaluating sites and understanding zoning regulations and building codes.

-Not only do architects draw building plans, but they also incorporate plumbing and electrical systems into the designs.
+Architects draw building plans and incorporate plumbing and electrical systems into the designs.
 They prepare detailed construction documents outlining the structural plans and how they meet code.
-They also work with contractors throughout construction to ensure the safety and integrity of the building.
-Overall, architects are responsible for overseeing the building design and creating building plans that accommodate the landscape, surrounding buildings, and the overall goals of the project.
+Architects also work with contractors throughout the construction process to ensure the building’s safety and integrity.
+Architects oversee the building design and create building plans that accommodate the landscape, surrounding buildings, and project goals.

-Architects have different fee structures available for their costs.
-They may combine them, use just one, or determine the fee structure based on the project.
-It is very common for a firm to look at a project before deciding how to proceed.
-They then may break the project into phases and determine the best method of charging for each phase.
-For example, they may charge hourly for the planning, designing, and drafting and switch to a flat fee or square foot pricing for the bulk of the project once it has broken ground, and then go back to hourly to wrap things up.
+Architects have different fee structures for their costs.
+They may combine them, use one, or determine the fee structure based on the project.
+It is common for a firm to look at a project before deciding how to proceed.
+They may break the project into phases and determine the best method of charging for each phase.
+For example, they may charge hourly for the planning, designing, and drafting, switch to a flat fee or square foot pricing for the bulk of the project once it has broken ground, and return to hourly to wrap up.
 The idea is to make the pricing process transparent to the client while ensuring the firm gets paid for the work.
-Sometimes, hourly rates add up very quickly, so homeowners may balk at the final costs.
+Sometimes, hourly rates add up quickly, so homeowners may balk at the final costs.
 By capping the hourly rate and moving to a fixed fee, the homeowner feels in control of the project costs, and the firm is paid for their work.

 |Charging Method||Average Price|